sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/chap-4.md

 - Causality – does the balance of evidence support cause and effect?
 - Frequency – if this is a real effect, how often is it occurring?
 Can we make any estimate of the likely level of absolute risk ?
 - Seriousness of the ADR – are there any fatal cases, is the reaction potentially life‐threatening, can it result in long‐term disability?
-- Other clinical implications – even if the ADR is not serious , are there other important effects for patients and healthcare systems (e.g. need for extensive investigations or inability to work)?
+- Other clinical implications – even if the ADR is not serious , are there other important effects for patients and healthcare systems (for example need for extensive investigations or inability to work)?
 - Preventability – are there any factors that, even at this stage, suggest a potential means to prevent the adverse reaction or serious outcomes arising from it?

 In terms of frequency, the descriptors originally proposed by a CIOMS working group (see Chapter 6) are generally used, based on orders of magnitude and expressed as a simple proportion of patients affected (Table 4.2).